jedk225/liri-node-app/README.md

 - After a command is inputed, users can enter in their own queries to find information about upcoming concerts, song info, movie info, etc.

 ## Learning Opportunities:
-The purpose of this project is to learn how to properly work with Node.js
+The purpose of this project is to demonstrate how to work with Node.js

-While working with this project, we learned about:
+This web app demonstrates:
 - Retrieving user input from the command line
 - Initializing a package.json
 - Installing third party npm packages